stuartjwright/fantasy-football-app/report/040-requirements.md

 * A user cannot join a league they have already joined.
 * A user can only join a league if the auction has not yet started, and the league is not full.

-Before they can join a league however, the user must be able to view a list of available leagues which they are permitted to join.
+Before they can join a league, the user must be able to view a list of available leagues which they are permitted to join.
 An example of this can be seen in figure \ref{join}.

 ![Available Leagues Screen\label{join}](./img/join.png)